-- Vrbal Communication (Verbal Oral(Spoken) Communication and Verbal Written Communication
+- Verbal Communication (Verbal Oral/Spoken Communication and Verbal Written Communication)

 - Non-Verbal Communication (KOPPACT)

 Communication is an art to express ideas and thoughts to people.
-Listening-Speaking-Reading-Writng remain the fundamental parts of communication.
+Listening-Speaking-Reading-Writing remains the fundamental parts of communication.
 Whereas Listening and Reading are Receptive; Speaking and Writing are Expressive faculties.
 Communication can be divided into three basic components: they are Presentation Skills (combination of verbal and non-verbal communication), Writing Skills and Conversation Skills.
-According to research any communication includes 7 percent spoken words, 38 percent voice and tone, and 55 percent body language.
+According to research, any communication includes 7 percent spoken words, 38 percent voice and tone, and 55 percent body language.
 It is an interesting fact that 93 percent of our daily communication is non-verbal.
 Females are found to have much better visual and auditory skills.
-Here in this essay we are strictly confining ourselves to its non-verbal aspect.
+Here in this essay, we are strictly confining ourselves to its non-verbal aspect.

-Kinesis includes body language, body movements, gestures, postures, postures, facial expressions head and hand movements.
+Kinesics includes body language, body movements, gestures, postures, postures, facial expressions head, and hand movements.
 It can be used to emphasise on what is being said.
 It has various elements like voice quality, adapters, regulators, affect displays, and illustrators.
-In all non-verbal modes facial expressions are of the most significance as it plays 55 percent of our total non-verbal communication.
-Facial expressions can be further sub-divided into micro expressions, sign languages and eye contact.
+In all non-verbal modes, facial expressions are of the most significant as it plays 55 percent of our total non-verbal communication.
+Facial expressions can be further sub-divided into micro expressions, sign languages, and eye contact.
 Postures can reflect people’s emotions, attitudes, and intentions.
-Research has identified range of postural signals such as open and closed postures.
-It helps to determine individual’s degree of confidence, status and receptivity to audience.
-Moreover, postures help to identify degree of attention and interpersonal relationship.
-Mirror image congruent postures helps to identify the sentiment of the audience by number of leans, folded arms, legs crossed, mudras, bends and various others sitting and standing.
+Research has identified a range of postural signals such as open and closed postures.
+It helps to determine an individual’s degree of confidence, status, and receptivity to the audience.
+Moreover, postures help to identify the degree of attention and interpersonal relationship.
 Gestures are woven into the fabrics of daily lives.
-They strengthen our opinion by movement of hands (wave, point, beckon), nodding, expressions (nine sentiments or navratnas).
-The meaning of gestures are interpreted differently across different cultures.
+They strengthen our opinion by movement of hands (wave, point, beckon), nodding, expressions (nine sentiments or NavRasa).
+The meaning of gestures is interpreted differently across different cultures.
 It is important to be clear as it can lead to misinterpretations.
 Adapters, symbolic and conversational are three types of gestures.

-Chronemics or timing plays a very important role in in presentation to establish proper sync or wavelength between verbal and non-verbal communications.
-Sense of time helps to indicate starting and ending of an event.
-It can depict interest and disinterest in audience as well as speaker.
-For example looking at the watch while giving presentation can indicate disinterest and can evade audience from listening and marks loss of interest.
-Various aspects of time are temporal processing, cognitions, emotions, embodiments, interval time and perception.
+Chronemics or timing plays a very important role in a presentation to establish proper sync or wavelength between verbal and non-verbal communications.
+The sense of time helps to indicate the starting and ending of an event.
+It can depict interest and disinterest in the audience as well as the speaker.
+For example looking at the watch while giving a presentation can indicate disinterest and can evade the audience from listening and marks the loss of interest.
+Various aspects of time are temporal processing, cognition, emotions, embodiments, interval time and perception.

 Touch (or Haptics) can help to reassure people, make them comfortable, or even dissuade and discomfort them.
 A touch can send a positive or negative signal.
 A touch We communicate a great deal through touch.
 Think about the messages given by the following: a weak handshake, a timid tap on the shoulder, a warm bear hug, a reassuring slap on the back, a patronizing pat on the head, or a controlling grip on your arm.

-Benefits of non-verbal communication are it strengthens relationship between people, helps to provide feedback, regulate the flow of communication, keep people motivated to listen, increases credibility of speaker, improves expressions and understanding, gives satisfaction, and even improves popularity.
-Some advantages of Non-verbal communication are that it helps to communicate with deaf people, respond in silent zones, convey secrets, conversation with distant person, save time, make conversations short and brief and helps to communicate with people who do not understand our language.
-Non-verbal communication has few disadvantages also.
-It cannot be used to have long conversations, to unveil particulars of the message, difficult to understand and requires lot of patience and repetitions, cannot be used as a public tool for communication, less influential, not impressive and impressionable.
+It strengthens the relationship between people, helps to provide feedback, regulate the flow of communication, keep people motivated to listen, increases the credibility of the speaker, improves expressions and understanding, gives satisfaction, and even improves popularity.
+Some advantages of Non-verbal communication are that it helps to communicate with deaf people, respond in silent zones, convey secrets, conversation with a distant person, save time, make conversations short and brief and helps to communicate with people who do not understand our language.
+Non-verbal communication has a few disadvantages also.
+It cannot be used to have long conversations, to unveil particulars of the message, difficult to understand and requires a lot of patience and repetitions, cannot be used as a public tool for communication, less influential, not impressive and impressionable.

 People nowadays prefer emails over facial interactions without realizing that electric communications will and can never be a substitute for the face of someone.
 As it is popularly said that our actions speak louder than words”, as sign language and language of symbols is understood by all.